Skip to main content

 Kingston is just a 30-minute train journey away from central London.
 Here you can access a wealth of additional libraries and archives, including the British Library.

-Some of our graduates have achieved notable successes, having published novels, short stories and attracted good literary agents, which were started as part of their degree.
+Some of our departmental graduates have achieved notable successes, having published short stories and novels which were started as part of their degree and attracted good literary agents, for example:

 Don't just take our word for it – here's what students say about what it's like to study at Kingston University.